gustavo-etal/Job-Opportunities/Software developer.md

 Minimum Qualifications

--  Knowledge of the R, Pythong programming language;
+-  Knowledge of the R, Python programming language;
 -  Experience (not necessarily professional) building UIs, prefered Angular or Shiny;
 -  Relational databases, especially PostgreSQL.
 -  Experience collaborating with other developers using Git